Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 ## Required and Provided Methods

-Traits can not only define the header for methods you need to provide yourself, but they can also define methods with default behaviour that you can optionally override.
+Traits can not only define the header for methods you need to write yourself, but they can also define methods with default behaviour that you can optionally override.

 We call the methods you need to write _Required_ and the ones with default behaviour _Provided_.

 🦀 For example, in the last video we defined the trait `Animal` like this

-🦀 In this case, `get name` doesn't have a body, so anyone implementing `Animal` for their type must write it themselves.
+🦀 In this case, `get name` doesn't have a body, so anyone implementing `Animal` for their type must write it out themselves.

 🦀 This is a _Required_ method.

 🦀 If, instead, we were to write some default functionality, this becomes a _Provided_ method which implementors of the Animal trait can choose whether they want to override or to use as is

-It's up to you to decide when it makes sense to provide default behaviour.
+🦀 It's up to you to decide when it makes sense to provide default behaviour.

 🦀 In the case of `Animal get_name`, this default behaviour isn't really "providing" anything meaningful, I think keeping it a Required method, with no default behaviour, is the right way to go.